Aerial Reconfigurable Embedded System: Transformer TX

 The DARPA TX, or Transformer, was a 5-year, 3-phase roadable aircraft effort coordinated by DARPA for the United States military.

 The objective of the Transformer (TX) program was to demonstrate a four-person vehicle that provided enhanced logistics and mobility though hybrid flyable/roadable capabilities.
 This presented an unprecedented capability to avoid traditional and asymmetrical threats while avoiding road obstructions.
 TX would enable enhanced company operations of future missions with applicable use in strike and raid, intervention, interdiction, insurgency/counterinsurgency, reconnaissance, medical evacuation, and logistical supply.
 The TX vehicles were to have Vertical Takeoff and Landing (VTOL) capability with a minimum combat range of 250 nautical miles on a single tank of fuel.

 The primary focus of the TX program was the development and demonstration of an integrated suite of critical technologies to enable dual-mode transportation, VTOL capability, efficient flight performance, and a combat range comparable to present day rotorcraft.
 It was envisioned that the program would, at a minimum, demonstrate the ability to build a ground vehicle that was capable of configuring into a VTOL air vehicle that provided sufficient flight performance and range, while carrying a payload that was representative of four troops with gear.
 Key performance parameters were specified to show specific operational utility.
 The program was divided into two separate tasks; Task A would develop and integrate a full vehicle and Task B would develop individual critical technologies components for the full vehicle.

 Function

 The Marines, Air Force, special forces and National Guard had stated an interest in the vehicle.
-Marines may have use the Transformer as a tool for the Enhanced Company Operations concept.
+Marines may have used the Transformer as a tool for the Enhanced Company Operations concept.